SavonChanserey/Mini-CyberChef/README.md

 # Project Title: Mini-CyberChef

 # Description
-Mini-CyberChef is a python cryptography tool that got inspired from cyberchef for encoding and decoding text.
-Users can use specific operation such as base64, hex, xor and more or use the magic function that automatic analyze the ciphertext related to.
+Mini-CyberChef is a python cryptography tool that got inspired from cyberchef, and that is a lightweight and user-friendly tool that is easy to learn because the tool is simplified.
+The application has a graphical interface (GUI) that allows the users to encode, decode, and analyze the text without writing any type of code.
+It also has a magic feature which attempts to automatically find common encodings and tries to decode them.

 # Project Structure

 Mini-CyberChef/<br>
 │── gui/<br>